KatelynLyu/My-Psychosocial-Counseling-project-in-Tsinghua/README.md

 ## My-Psychosocial-Counseling-project-in-Tsinghua
-I'm honored to be admitted as a member of Psychosocial Counseling project.
+I'm honored to be admitted as a member of Psychosocial Counseling project 2023 in Tsinghua.
 This project will start in May,2023.  <br>
 Any community or institute in Beijing with a need of Counseling Services will be welcomed.
 I will perform at least 20 community service hours to graduate from this project. <br>
 Please feel free to attach me by katelynlyu@163.com<br>